prbasyal-amd/amdgpu-docs-new/docs/install/detailed-install/post-install.rst

 Verify kernel-mode driver installation
 =========================================================================

-Use the following command to check the installation of AMDGPU driver:
+Use the following command to check the installation of the AMD GPU Driver (amdgpu):

 .. tab-set::